mohammedlutf/erpyemenV15/README.md

 ### erpyemen

-Add my customization added stock reconcilaion tool
+1> stock reconcilaion tool : now you can do stock reconcilation with uom 2>generate barcode for item and print the weighted item scale barcode

 ### Installation